 Popularly known as ‘Bobs’, Roberts was kindly, unassuming and courteous.
 His small stature and elderly appearance - he was 68 when he left South Africa in 1900 - probably increased the veneration he received both from the public and from soldiers.
 Likewise, public sympathy for him grew after the death of his only son, Frederick, in action during the Boer War.

 ‘As a leader of men in the field he is, I believe, without equal.’

 Sir Alfred Milner, High Commissioner for Southern Africa, 1900

 On returning to Britain, Roberts was made a Knight of the Garter and created Earl Roberts.
 Despite a bitter rivalry with the group of officers around Field Marshal Garnet Wolseley, he was made the last Commander-in-Chief of the British Army.
 He held this position for three years until 1904.

 Appointed to the Order of Merit, Roberts died of pneumonia at St Omer, France, during a visit to Indian troops in 1914.
-After lying in state in Westminster Hall - one of only two non-Royals to do so in the 20th century, the other being Winston Churchill - he was given a state funeral.
+After lying in state at St. Paul's he was interred in the cathedral crypt.